 Analyzing a company’s income statement yields many insights about the efficiency and effectiveness of operations, especially as it relates to total sales revenue and variable costs.
 The contribution margin is a metric that illustrates profitability before fixed expenses such as rent or salaries are factored into the equation.
 Below are additional details about the contribution margin, and how this important metric impacts business decision-making.

 The contribution margin can be measured by subtracting total variable costs from total net sales.
-This formula doesn’t factor in fixed expenses, providing insight into how well a business manages costs as production volumes go up and down.
-The contribution margin can be used to evaluate variable costs and their impact on profitability.
-A variable expense is one that increases as sales increase or decreases as sales decrease.
-Given that variable costs can change as production levels fluctuate with the level of units that are produced, which can include expenses like direct labor costs, raw materials, and packaging.
-It is imperative that managers and owners monitor the contribution margin as this is the foundation for break-even analysis used to determine the overall per unit cost and selling price for products.

-What Is The Contribution Margin Ratio?

-The contribution margin ratio or CM ratio can be calculated using the total contribution margin and total net sales, or it can be calculated using the per unit basis.

-The ratio of contribution margin is calculated by the following formula: total sales – total variable costs = Total contribution margin

-Version B | Analyzing a company’s income statement yields many insights about the efficiency and effectiveness of operations, especially as it relates to total sales revenue and variable costs.
-The contribution margin is a metric that illustrates profitability before fixed expenses such as rent or salaries are factored into the equation.
-Below are additional details about the contribution margin, and how this important metric impacts business decision-making.

-The contribution margin can be measured by subtracting total variable costs from total net sales.
 This formula doesn’t factor in fixed costs, providing insight into how well a business manages costs as production volumes go up and down.
 The contribution margin can be used to evaluate variable expenses and their impact on profitability.
 A variable expense is one that increases as sales increase or decreases as sales decrease.
 Given that variable manufacturing costs can change as production levels fluctuate with the level of units that are produced, which can include expenses like direct labor costs, raw materials, and packaging.
 It is imperative that managers and owners monitor the contribution margin as this is the foundation for break-even analysis used to determine the overall per unit cost and selling price for products.

 What Is The Contribution Margin Ratio?

 The contribution margin ratio or CM ratio can be calculated using the total contribution margin and total net sales, or it can be calculated using the per unit basis.

 The ratio of contribution margin is calculated by the following formula: total sales – total variable costs = Total contribution margin